dappre/jenkins-lib-lazy/README.md

     ])
 )
 ```
-...Load optional custom and or extern libraries if required (same way as above).
+Load optional custom and or extern libraries if required (same way as above).

 2. Configure the pipeline with lazyConfig
 ```groovy
 lazyConfig(
     name: '<pipeline_name>',
 )
 ```
-...See lazyConfig for all the available options.
+See lazyConfig for all the available options.
-...Most of wich will be available as parameters if the Job is manually triggered
+Most of wich will be available as parameters if the Job is manually triggered

 3. Define stages with lazyStage
 ```groovy
 lazyStage {
     name = '<stage_name>'
     tasks = [ run: { step1(<args>); ... }, on: '<node_label>', ]
 }
 ```

 ## Advanced usage
-#### Multi tasks
+..* Multi tasks

-...It is possible to pass a List of task rather than a single Map:
+It is possible to pass a List of task rather than a single Map:
 ```groovy
 lazyStage {
     name = '<stage_name>'